PPC specialists are like Tennis Players.

 - Display that you're analytical and data proficient

-Without doing that, there literally won't be any difference between your resume compared to others.
+Without doing that, there won't be anything that makes your resume stand out, compared to others.

 You know that scale, ROI and data is what your resume should talk about.
 But, what it would look like?